The gooiest, fudgiest, best chocolate protein cookies in the world.

-- Preheat your oven to 350 degrees F.
+- After the cookie dough has chilled, preheat your oven to 350 degrees F.

 - This recipe is safe to eat raw, so no harm in underbaking if you prefer that!
 8 minutes was the perfect amount of time to accomplish a nice soft cookie, though.

-- I don’t count sugar substitute in my macros since they do not contribute to the overall calories.
+- I don’t count sugar substitutes in my macros since they do not contribute to the overall calories.
 If you are super strict about carbs, make sure you take the sugar alcohols (depending on which sugar substitute you use) into account.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.